jansodoge/drought-impact-text-mining/README.md

 This repository contains code and data on our project on assessing socio-economic drought impacts from newspaper articles for Germany between 2000-2021.
 The code is structured in an R targets pipeline.
 The dataset is provided as .csv file and can be cited with a DOI.
 For details on both, read below.

+The code & data are part of a pre-print currently under review ([see here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4178096)).

 This repository is structured as follows: